Flusha: 2014

 fnatic were not able to repeat the same form they had against Nip in the start of 2014, and at the first major of the year, EMS One Katowice, fnatic went out in the quarterfinals. fnatic would go out in groups at Dreamhack Summer 2014, and replaced schneider (also known as znajder) and Devilwalk with ex-LGB esports players Olof "olofmeister" Kajbjer and Freddy "KRIMZ" Johnasson.
 After a 3rd-place finish at Gfinity 3, fnatic came into the second major of the year, ESL One Cologne 2014 as one of the underdogs. fnatic topped their group, and faced Natus Vincere in the quarterfinals. flusha posted 30 kills on the third map, Nuke, and fnatic managed to win 16–14.
 After beating Dignitas, fnatic faced Nip in the finals.
-Even though Nip was the greatest team in CS:GO at the time, they were in a major slump and were considered the underdogs by this point.
+Even though Nip was considered as the best team in CS:GO at the time, they were in a major slump and were considered the underdogs by this point.
 Despite this, Nip won 13–16 on the third map, and won their first and only major.
 After this, fnatic would finally win their first event in 2014, at SLTV StarSeries X Finals, with flusha earning the MVP.
 After a semifinal finish at Dreamhack Masters Stockholm, fnatic won the next 3 tournaments.
 Unlike the earlier tournaments, flusha wasn't the best performer at two of these, and only won 1 MVP: Fragbite Masters Season 3.